jeepsaintchaos/python-shop-software/readme.txt

 Copyright 2022.
 All rights reserved.
 This software is designed to take info and write out an invoice for work done on a vehicle.
 The default username is Tech, and the password is password.
+When changing Tax and Parts Upcharge, please please please remember to write your percentage as a decimal.
+Example: 10% would be .10, 5% would be .05, etc.
+This is important because I really am not a great programmer.
+This may change in future versions.
 I suggest using the model name and date started as the project name, as the project name determines the name of the output file.
 The output filename will also show the date and time the invoice was created.
 The output file will not show the project name when printed.